 The makeup of the Company coupled with the bonus schemes we offer also affects our bonus pay gap.
 Our mean and median gender bonus gaps are significantly affected by the fact that the majority of senior executives are male and receive greater bonuses due to their higher salaries than other employees and leaders at Barchester, the majority of whom are women.

-Despite this, the proportion of women receiving bonuses as a whole is greater than the percentage of men receiving bonuses, as illustrated by the pie charts shown below.
+The difference between the proportion of men and women receiving bonuses as a whole is negligible, as illustrated by the pie charts shown below.

 Proportion of employees receiving bonuses